jgorman/rails_ubuntu/README.md

 this is Ubuntu running the post-boot automatic package upgrade.
 Wait for a few minutes for this to complete and try running the cookbook again.

-Most of the recipes run bash scripts to install and configure packages from outside of Ubuntu.

-In order to make sense of what is happening and to see errors the bash scripts all log to `~deploy/chef.log`.
+In order to make sense of what is happening and to see errors the recipes all log to `~deploy/chef.log`.
 You can watch the provisioning process run on the target server in real time.

 ```
-vagrant@vagrant-box ~ $ touch chef.log
+vagrant@bento18 ~ $ touch chef.log
-vagrant@vagrant-box ~ $ tail -f chef.log
+vagrant@bento18 ~ $ tail -f chef.log
 ```

-# 3. Run Capistrano to Install Rails #
+# 4. Deploy Your Application With Capistrano #

 Set up your workstation with the Capistrano gems.